Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Carrot Cake Cookie Dough

-• In a small bowl, stir together the all-purpose flour, ground cinnamon, baking soda, salt, and ground nutmeg.
+• In a medium bowl, whisk together the all-purpose flour, baking soda, salt, cinnamon, nutmeg, and ginger.
 Set aside.

-• Bake the cookies (with the baking sheets evenly spaced) in the center of the preheated oven for 13-15 minutes or until lightly golden around the edges.
+• Bake the cookies for 14-16 minutes or just until lightly golden around the edges and the center is set.

-• Allow the baked cookies to cool on the baking sheet on the counter for at least 15 minutes before transferring them to a wire rack to cool completely.
-This allows the cream cheese filling to set up and firm before serving.
+• Allow the cookies to cool for 10 minutes on the baking sheets before transferring to a wire rack to cool completely before adding carrot decoration.

 Notes